m5stack/m5-docs/docs/en/unit/ir.md

 ## Description

-**<mark>IR</mark>** is an infrared photoelectric pair unit that integrates a pair of infrared transmitting and receiving tubes.
+**IR** is an pair of infrared photoelectric.
+Also from M5Go Kit, Contains 1x infrared emitter and 1x receiver.

-After connecting with the M5Core, you can control whether to emit infrared light through the M5Core.
-The other receiving tube can detect whether infrared light is sent from other devices to the unit.
+IR remote control is widely used in consumer electronics,it can be used to operate devices such as a television set, DVD player, or other home appliance, from a short distance.
+Since this unit comes with emitter and receiver, you can practice not only onIR encode but also on IR decode.

-Because the GROVE interface has two signal pins, one controls infrared transmission and one controls infrared reception, so if you want to send infrared light, you need the OUTPUT pin (GPIO26) to output high level.
+## Product Features

-## Feature
+- 1x infrared emitter

--  A pair of infrared transmitting and receiving tube
+- 1x infrared receiver
--  Detects the distance 2 ~ 5cm
+- Distance range: < 5m
--  GROVE interface, support [UIFlow](http://flow.m5stack.com) and [Arduino](http://www.arduino.cc)
+- Software Development Platform: Arduino, UIFlow(Blockly,Python)
--  Two Lego installation holes
+- Two Lego-compatible holes

 ## Include